Antony Worrall Thompson: Awards and honours

 Worrall Thompson has won the Mouton Rothschild Menu Competition, and the Meilleur Ouvrier de Grande Bretagne (MOGB).

 Personal life

 Named Anthony at birth, he dropped the 'h' in his teenage years and has omitted it ever since.
 His reasoning is that the 'h' is not pronounced so adds little value to the name.

-Worrall Thompson married Jill Thompson when he was 26, the couple divorced five years later.
+Worrall Thompson married Jill Thompson when he was 26; the couple divorced five years later.
 In 1983, he married an Australian, Militza Millar.
 The couple had two children and divorced.
 Since 1996, he has been married to his third wife, Jacinta Shiel.
 The couple live in High Wycombe and have two children.

-In January 2012, he received a police caution for shoplifting items, including wine and cheese, from the Henley-on-Thames branch of Tesco on a total of five occasions.
-In 2015, he spoke of how the total of five shoplifting attempts was £70.68 and how he thinks he did it for the excitement; he was depressed and sought counselling.

 Worrall Thompson is a patron of FOREST, a UK-based, tobacco industry-financed lobby opposing government regulation of tobacco and ASH.
 In February 2010, in a feature for Radio 4's Woman's Hour, he said that he had given up smoking.

 He has been involved in fundraising for the Conservative Party and supported British withdrawal from the European Union.

-In 2003, Worrall Thompson funded the Antony Worrall Thompson Trophy – a charity football cup played by eight semi-professional teams in the summer, pre-season.
-However, due to Worrall Thompson's financial issues, the trophy lasted initially one year with the 2003–2004 final being contested between Altrincham F.C. and Northwich Victoria F.C.
-Altrincham won the game 4–3.
-The tournament was resurrected in the 2017–2018 season.

-October 2010 saw Worrall Thompson join Uncovered magazine as a regular columnist offering recipes and advice on eating for good health and seasons' finest produce.